RootMyTV/RootMyTV.github.io/README.md

 leading to an arbitrary unjailed root file write vulnerability has been [publicly documented](https://blog.recurity-labs.com/2021-02-03/webOS_Pt1.html).

-This in of itself was not very helpful in production hardware, thus we needed to find a way of calling an arbitrary Luna service from an application with `com.webos.` / `com.palm.` / `com.lge.` application ID.
+This in and of itself was not very helpful in production hardware, thus we needed to find a way of calling an arbitrary Luna service from an application with `com.webos.` / `com.palm.` / `com.lge.` application ID.